meta-magic/amexio.github.io/.github/issue_template.md

 ## Minimal reproduction of the problem with instructions
-For bug reports please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem via https://plnkr.co or similar (you can use Our Amexio Plunker as a starting point: http://plnkr.co/edit/M9AeGH?p=info)
+For bug reports please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem via https://stackblitz.com/fork/angular or similar (you can use Our Amexio Sandbox On Stackbliz as a starting point: https://stackblitz.com/edit/amexio-sandbox)

 ## What is the motivation / use case for changing the behavior?